shridey/intelligentable/README.md

 ---

-## ✨ Next: more IntelligentComponents coming soon!
+## ✨ More IntelligentComponents Coming Soon!

-Stay tuned...
+Stay tuned for updates and new components.

 ---

-> _Questions, suggestions?_
+> _Questions or suggestions?_
-> Create an issue or discuss on GitHub! 🚀
+> Create an issue or start a discussion on [GitHub](https://github.com/shridey/intelligentable/issues)